jjmchew/jjmchew.github.io/LS220/01-initialNotes.md

 - time complexity in quicksort is primarily affected by partitioning step and recursion step
   - partitioning step: on average, this is O(N), where N is the number of elements in the array
     - exact implementation may vary, but generally remains linear O(N)
+    - algorithm scans through the array once and partitions elements
   - recursion step: on average, this step is log (N) times since each recursive call roughly divides the array into 2 parts
   - combining partitioning and recursion:  multiply the complexities together to get O(NlogN) which represents the average case scenario when the input is randomly arranged in no order